ossf/secure-sw-dev-fundamentals/secure_software_development_fundamentals.md

 Also, ensure that users cannot receive unauthorized information.
 Permissions and namespaces should be clearly set to prevent this.

-🔔 Improper information exposure is such a common cause of security vulnerabilities that it is 2019 CWE Top 25 #4.
-It is also identified as [CWE-200](https://cwe.mitre.org/data/definitions/200.html), *Information Exposure*.
+🔔 Improper information exposure is such a common cause of security vulnerabilities that it is 2021 CWE Top 25 #20 and 2019 CWE Top 25 #4.
+It is identified as [CWE-200](https://cwe.mitre.org/data/definitions/200.html), *Exposure of Sensitive Information to an Unauthorized Actor* (aka *Information Exposure*).

 ### Quiz 4.11